-Carrie Fisher And Debbie Reynolds’ Graves: Where Were The Infamous Daughter And Mother Buried?
+Carrie Fisher And Debbie Reynolds’ Graves: Where Are The Daughter And Mother Buried?

 Before Carrie Fisher and Debbie Reynolds were placed in their graves, they were honored during a private service on January 6 at Forest Lawn.

-Reynolds’ son and Carrie’s brother, Todd Fisher, along with Fisher’s daughter Billie Lourd planned a joint memorial for the mother and daughter duo.
-While Todd and Billie were heartbroken over the loss, they were also happy the mother and daughter duo could rest in peace together.
+Reynolds’ son and Carrie’s brother, Todd Fisher, along with Fisher’s daughter Billie Lourd planned a joint memorial for the mother-and-daughter duo.
+While Todd and Billie were heartbroken over the loss, they were also happy Fisher and Reynolds could rest in peace together.

 “We’re brokenhearted, those of us that are left behind.
 We also are happy that they’re together.
 It’s horrible.
 It’s beautiful.
 It’s magical they’re together.”